rohautl/ModelioScribes/SQLScribe/README.md

  * (1) reverse the database with SchemaSpy to produce a .xml
  * (2) test the SQLScribeRev reverse engineering tool

+ The following example corresponds to a (subset) of the library example:

     <database name="library" type="MySQL - 5.1.35-community">
       <tables>
         <table name="address" numRows="9" remarks="Address details" type="TABLE">